ryboflav/sending_stone_stack/edge/README.md

 python -m tools.audio_ws_simulator tests/data/audio/test_speech.wav --chunk-ms 80
 ```

-The simulator converts the clip to 16 kHz mono PCM16, streams frames to `/ws/audio`, triggers `speech_end`, and prints any control/TTS responses from the service.
+The simulator converts the clip to 16 kHz mono PCM16, streams frames to `/ws/audio`, triggers `speech_end`, writes the synthesized reply to `tests/data/audio/output.wav`, and prints any control/TTS responses from the service.
 Per-stage timing metrics are logged on the backend so you can quantify latency end-to-end.
 See `docs/local_ws_simulator.md` for details.

 ## LLM configuration (OpenRouter)